Rivenception/CSC543-Nim-Game/contributions.md

 ## Corwin

 ## Emmanuel
+* Discussion around design (with other team members)
 * Handler for serving asset files
 * Handlers for serving html pages
 * Helped with routing for URL/methods